DPL Service Configuration

 /etc/dpl_rt_service/devices.d/NAME.conf.template.

-This file defines the device, its interfaces, and how they map to DPL Port IDs used in DPL programs.

-If using SFs or SR-IOV VFs, make sure to reference their representor interfaces in the configuration file, not the SF/VF interfaces themselves.
+When using SFs or SR-IOV VFs, ensure the configuration references their representor interfaces, not the SF/VF interfaces themselves.

 DPL Port ID Mapping